tam0w/valorant-data-extraction/README.md

 This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.

-## Contact
+## Note

+This project is a work in progress that I do not have a lot of time to dedicate to.
+Its one of the first things I ever wrote, and all contributions and/or improvements are welcome.
 For any questions or suggestions, please open an issue on GitHub.
-You can also reach out to me on my [twitter](https://twitter.com/tam0w), or on the project's [discord server](https://discord.gg/yourdiscordserver).
+You can also reach out to me on my [twitter](https://twitter.com/tam0w), or on the project's [discord server]([https://discord.gg/yourdiscordserver](https://discord.gg/2eQ85rcQSQ)).

 ---